checkedc/checkedc-clang/docs/checkedc/Update-to-latest-LLVM-sources.md

 	git checkout master
 	git merge baseline

-Then set up the build system and compile.
+Set up the build system and compile.
 Fix any issues that you encounter.

 Then run tests.
+We have added tests for Checked C to the clang master branch, so these additional tests need to be taken into account during testing.
+Make sure the code passes the following tests:

+- The same tests as the baseline branch, _plus_ the Checked C specific tests for clang in the master branch.
+- The Checked C languages tests for the Checked C project.

-Once you are passing the same testing as the baseline branch, push this up to personal Github fork and issue a pull request.
+Once the tests are passing, push the changes up to a personal Github fork and issue a pull request.